 There are many mechanical keycap replacements or upgrades available on the market, PBT (Polybutylene Terephthalate) being the most popular choice amongst mechanical keyboard users due to their durability.

 Hopefully, I have answered all your questions on, the best mechanical keyboard for school.
 Below I answer a few additional mechanical keyboard frequently asked questions.

 Are mechanical keyboards loud?

-This depends on your switch choice.
+Mechanical keyboards can be loud, however this depends on your switch choice.
 If you want a loud clicky sound when you are typing then opt for a mechanical keyboard with a Cherry MX Blue switch.
 If you are looking for something a little less loud, opt for a mechanical keyboard with Cherry MX Brown switches.